iamsusiep/slp2019/README.md

 Contains Audio files that after trimming to speech segments with sox.
 Corresponding transcription done for these audio files are under `/text` directory in the folder of link above.

-### Folder Containing Features Extracted: https://drive.google.com/drive/folders/1lsKFIMiyJEkInHC0fZiYB6BtCSGWMAdE?usp=sharing
+### Folder Containing Extracted Features: https://drive.google.com/drive/folders/1lsKFIMiyJEkInHC0fZiYB6BtCSGWMAdE?usp=sharing